 Robin Vos Accepts Government-Funded PPP Loan Worth Up to $300,000 After Maligning Recipients of Government Aid

-Accepted the Loan Just Days Before Leaving Essential Workers Out to Dry
+Robin Vos Accepted the PPP Loan Just Days Before Leaving Essential Workers Out to Dry

 MADISON, Wis. — When it comes to help for working-class and poor Wisconsinites, Assembly Speaker Robin Vos has expressed what could charitably be called skepticism.
 But when it comes to public aid for himself, Vos takes a very different tack.
 According to public records, his company, Robin J. Vos Enterprises, recently snagged between $150,000 and $300,000 in forgivable loans from the Paycheck Protection Program.